Software Testing in Startups

 The statistics that come from several studies also prove that the errors and the bugs in software cost so much of the resources.
 According to a study conducted in 2002 by the Department of Commerce’s National Institute of Standards and Technology (NIST), the errors and the bugs in the software are so prevalent and detrimental that they cost up to $59.5 billion per year to the U.S. economy which is roughly 0.6% of the United States’ gross domestic product.

-There is one more well-known incident which shows the catastrophic impact of these software failures.
+There is one more well-known incident that shows the catastrophic impact of these software failures.

 The common thinking here is that the organization invest so much money and effort on making the software so why not they test it and fix all the bugs.
 The thing is no one can build perfect error-free software.